 - 5.1.
-Safe heat source (i.e.: heating disc or pad, warm-water circulating pad, infrared heater, electrical heating pad set on "low", etc.). - 5.2.
-Corneal protectant (i.e.: lacrilube, isoptotears, etc.)
+Safe heat sources: homeothermic feedback blanket, warm-water circulating pad, or infrared heater.
+Electrical heating pads can be used but the surface temperature must be measured before and during use to prevent burns.
+Some form of barrier (e.g. cloth) should be placed between the heating pad and patient. - 5.2.
+Corneal protectant (e.g.: lacrilube, isoptotears, TearGel, etc.) - 5.3.

-- 5.3.
 Accurate animal weigh scale - 5.4.
 Calculator - 5.5.
 70% Isopropyl alcohol - 5.6.
-Warmed SQ fluids (i.e.: sterile 0.9% saline or sterile lactated ringer's solution) if anesthesia is expected to last more than 10 minutes. - 5.7.
-Appropriately sized needles and syringes for size of animals (See TECH 11 SQ injection in mice and rats and TECH 10- IP injection in mice and rats) - 5.8.
-Warmed recovery cage (either no bedding or paper towel placed over bedding to prevent recovering animals from inhaling bedding particles) - 5.9.
-Easily accessible food (rodent pellets) or gel food/treats (e.g.: Nutragel, Recovery gel, etc.) and water or gel water replacement (e.g.: Transgel, Napanectar, Hydrogel, etc). - 5.10.
-Appropriate analysesics if surgery is planned (see UBC Animal Care Centre Rodent Anesthesia and Analysesia and Policy # 16 Survival Surgery of Rodents). - 5.11.
-Cage flags, procedure log and/or monitoring sheets (see Policy # 17 Monitoring of Animals Used for Research, Teaching and Testing). - 5.12.
-Appropriately sized rectal thermometer if anesthesia is expected to last more than 15 minutes (typically, if the probe diameter is smaller than the diameter of the animal's normal fecal pellet diameter, it can be safely used) - 5.13.
-Additional monitoring equipment if available pulse oximeter, capnograph (CO2 monitor)
+Warmed sterile SQ fluids (i.e. 0.9% saline or lactated ringer's solution) if anesthesia is expected to last more than 10 minutes. - 5.7.
+Appropriately sized rectal thermometer if anesthesia is expected to last more than 10 minutes (typically, if the probe diameter is smaller than the diameter of the animal's normal fecal pellet diameter, it can be safely used) - 5.8.
+Appropriately sized needles and syringes for size of animals (See TECH 11 SQ injection in mice and rats and TECH 10- IP injection in mice and rats). - 5.9.
+Additional monitoring equipment if available pulse oximeter, capnograph (CO2 monitor) - 5.10.
+Warmed recovery cage with paper towel covering bottom.
+No loose bedding should be present until animals are fully recovered from the anesthetic. - 5.11.
+Easily accessible food (rodent pellets) or gel food/treats (e.g. Nutragel, Recovery gel, etc.) and water or gel water replacement (e.g. Transgel, Napanectar, Hydrogel, etc.). - 5.12.
+Appropriate analgesics when surgery is planned (see Policy # 16 Survival Surgery of Rodents, Surgical Class and Analgesia Guidelines and Rodent Anesthesia and Analgesia Formulary and General Drug Information). - 5.13.
+Cage flags, procedure log and/or monitoring sheets (see Policy # 17 Monitoring of Animals Used for Research, Teaching and Testing).

 5.14.
-For Gas (Isoflurane) Anesthesia - above plus:
+For Gas (Isoflurane) Anesthesia - 5.1-5.13 plus:

 - 5.14.1.
 Isoflurane - 5.14.2.
-Calibrated isoflurane machine (precision vaporizer, flow meter, oxygen) - 5.14.3.
-Anesthetic delivery tubing for rodents, a non-rebreathing circuit such as a Bain's or Mapleson circuit is typically used - 5.14.4.
-Adequate scavenging for waste gases (active scavenging or charcoal filter (weighed prior to use to determine if using a charcoal scavenge canister - follow manufacturers' directions for when to discard). - 5.14.5.
+Calibrated Isoflurane machine (precision vaporizer, flow meter, oxygen) - 5.14.3.
+Anesthetic delivery tubing a non-rebreathing circuit such as a Bain's or Mapleson circuit is typically used - 5.14.4.
+Adequate scavenging for waste gases (active scavenging or charcoal filter (weighed prior to use to determine if using a charcoal scavenge canister follow manufacturers' directions for when to discard). - 5.14.5.
 Appropriately sized warmed induction chamber (transparent so rodent can be viewed).
 The chamber should allow the animal some room to move and turn around so that the anesthetist can determine when the righting reflex is lost.

-Example: Mice→ 1 litre chamber

-Rats up to 400 gm→2 litre chamber

-Rats>400gm→ 2.5-3 litre chamber.
+Example: Mice \rightarrow 1 litre chamber Rats \leq 400 gm. \rightarrow 2 litre chamber Rats > 400gm \rightarrow 2.5-3 litre chamber.